SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 living flesh, or rolling sea; be they idle times or events of world-shattering proportion, market days, or desperate battles, to this law, all things hold: Large things are made from small things.
 Significance is cumulative—but not always obvious."

-- "you've been unable to change a bad situation, even after many attempts, you should"

 - "If you've been unable to change a bad situation, even after many attempts, you should change how you look at the situation"